 Prostate cancer (prostate carcinoma) is a malignant disease that affects the prostate (prostate gland).
-It primarily affects men aged over 50 and the likelihood of developing prostate cancer increases with age.
-The treatment depends on how far the prostate cancer has progressed and the age of the patient.
-Given that prostate cancer usually grows very slowly, men diagnosed at the age of 70 or older frequently do not need to receive any treatment.
+It primarily affects men over the age of 50.
+With increasing age, the greater the probability of developing prostate cancer.
+The treatment depends on how far the prostate cancer has progressed and the patient’s age.
+Given that prostate cancer usually grows very slowly, men diagnosed at the age of 70 or older frequently do not need any treatment.

 The exact reasons why prostate cancer develops are still largely unknown.
-Men with first-degree relatives who have suffered from prostate cancer have an increased risk of developing the disease.
+Men with a family history of prostate cancer (among first-degree relatives) have an increased risk of developing the disease.
 There is also evidence that consuming large amounts of meat can increase the risk of prostate cancer.

 Prostate cancer does not cause any symptoms for a long time.
 At most, men may experience reduced urine flow, a more frequent need to urinate or pain during urination.
 However, such symptoms are very frequently just caused by a benign enlargement of the prostate.